blackblossom2/Coursera_Get_and_Clean_Data/README.md

 ### Step-by-step execution of script:

  0-a.
 Preparing working environment:
  -  When sourced, the script starts out by preparing the working environment
  -  set.wd() sets the working directory
  -  library() loads needed data and libraries
  -  if (!file.exists("data")) {dir.create("data")} creates a data folder if it does not exist already
  -  download.file() and unzip() download and unzip data into above data folder.
-  - read.table () reads data into R data frames with appropriate column names using "colnames = " argument.
+ -  read.table () reads data into R data frames with appropriate column names using "colnames = " argument.<br>

  0-b.
 Assign appropriate, valid column names before merging:
  -  labels are read from "features.txt" file using read.table() command
  -  make.names() command removes invalid characters from labels
  -  colnames() calls up appropriate column names for re-naming with valid labels

 1. Merging data into one main data frames:
  - cbind() combines subjectID, activityID, and measurements for the test subset.